HL7/davinci-dtr/input/pagecontent/specification.md

 #### Establish Patient Context
 When the DTR process is being launched from a CDS card Link, the Electronic Health Record (EHR) system and DTR process will follow the procedures established by the [SMART App Launch Framework](http://hl7.org/fhir/smart-app-launch).
 More specifically the EHR and DTR process **SHALL** follow the SMART App Launch Framework [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence).

 In [Step 1 of the launch sequence](http://hl7.org/fhir/smart-app-launch/#step-1-app-asks-for-authorization), the DTR process **SHALL** request the `patient/Patient.read` scope.
 DTR apps are expected to be technically able to run against any EHR and work with any payer.
-However, for a DTR app to be used it needs to be trusted appropriately manage access to personal health information by the EHRs and payers.
+However, for a DTR app to be used it needs to be trusted appropriately to manage access to personal health information by the EHRs and payers.
 EHRs will choose which DTR apps they will trust and support, and similarly, all DTR apps **SHALL** be registered with the payer systems with which they communicate.

 This registration process will ensure the following:
 - The DTR app is 'trusted' by the payer to deal with patient-identifiable data.
 - The DTR app knows the relevant endpoints to use to access Questionnaires, DocumentReferences and other relevant information.
 - The DTR app has a shared secret allowing secure access to the payer endpoints.